Azzamjoy44/DSA-Big-HW1/README.md

-# DSA-Big-HW1
+# Project Overview

-Data Structures and Algorithms Big Assignment 1, Year 1 Semester 2
+This repository contains implementations for three distinct programs:

+1. **Homer Simpson Finding Program**
+2. **Restaurant Order Management System**
+3. **Polynomial Operations**

+Each program is described in detail below, with instructions on how to use them.

+---

-# Homer Simpson Finding Program
+# 1. Homer Simpson Finding Program

 This program consists of two parts: a template-based stack implementation named "Ethan's Stack" and a main program that uses the stack to find a person of interest, "Homer Simpson," in a series of dinner events.
 The file `Ethan’s Stack.h` contains the stack class declaration and definition and the file `Ethan Hunt.cpp` contains the main function and a function which prints a matrix.